Cheryl Araujo: Later life and death

 Araujo was essentially ostracized in New Bedford.
 Shortly after the trial, she moved to Miami, Florida, along with her two daughters and their father—Araujo's high school sweetheart—to find anonymity.
 Araujo had entered school to become a secretary.

 On December 14, 1986, around 4:46 p.m., Araujo was returning from her Christmas show in Tropical Park with her daughters when she lost control of her car and struck a cement utility pole on the driver's side door.
-Her 4 year old daughter's arm was broken while her 6 year old daughter suffered minor injuries.
+Her 4-year-old daughter's arm was broken while her 6-year-old daughter suffered minor injuries.
 Araujo died from multiple injuries in the crash.
-She was 25 years old.
+She was 25 years old and was buried at Pine Grove Cemetery in New Bedford.

 Initially, sources differ about what caused the crash.
 At first, in the days that followed the crash, the Associated Press reported that, according to the Florida Highway Patrol, "the cause of the crash was not known.
 Investigators [had] said alcohol or drugs were not involved."
 At the same time, The New York Times also reported that "Trooper Ed Rizera, who investigated the accident, [had] said that there was no apparent cause for the accident, but that there would be a further homicide investigation."

-About a week later, some contradictory information came from United Press International and the Associated Press.
+About one week later, some contradictory information came from United Press International and the Associated Press.
 Both news agencies now reported that Araujo allegedly was severely intoxicated at the moment of the crash.
-According to Valerie Rao of the Dade County medical examiner's office in Miami, Araujo "had a blood alcohol level nearly three times the level at which one is considered legally drunk when she lost control of her car in South Miami."
-According to the same source, officials revealed that Araujo "had spent more than half of the year" in a Miami detoxification center and a residential drug and alcohol abuse treatment program for women."
+According to Valerie Rao of the Dade County medical examiner's office in Miami, Araujo "had a blood alcohol level nearly three times the level at which one is considered legally drunk when she lost control of her car in South Miami".
+According to the same source, officials revealed that Araujo "had spent more than half of the year" in a Miami detoxification center and a residential drug and alcohol abuse treatment program for women.

 About two years later, an article in The Washington Post about alcoholism in women referred specifically to the case of Araujo, stating that alcohol had most likely been a determining factor in the crash.